MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - The client operating system version.

-Because this information is stored in an Azure Log Analytics workspace that you own, it's available to users who can access this workspace.
-For information about configuring this access, see the [Manage accounts and users](/azure/log-analytics/log-analytics-manage-access?toc=/azure/azure-monitor#manage-accounts-and-users) section from the Azure documentation.
+This information is stored in an Azure Log Analytics workspace that you own.
+If users can access this workspace, they can access this information independently from Azure Information Protection.
+For information about configuring access to your workspace, see the [Manage accounts and users](/azure/log-analytics/log-analytics-manage-access?toc=/azure/azure-monitor#manage-accounts-and-users) section from the Azure documentation.

 ## Prerequisites for Azure Information Protection analytics
 To view the Azure Information Protection reports and create your own, make sure that the following requirements are in place.